Forecast-it/API_V1/README.md

 ##Making a request

 All URLs start with https://api.forecast.it/api/v1/. **SSL only**.
-The path is prefixed with the API version.
+The path contains the API version.
 If we change the API in backward-incompatible ways, we'll increment the version marker and maintain stable support for the old URLs.

 To make a request for all the projects on your account, you'd append the projects index path to the base url e.g. https://api.forecast.it/api/v1/projects